rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 Nothing out of the ordinary here, only thing is that the gems will be loaded according to the Ruby implementation.

 I also scaffolded a generic User model and added a few records to my database.
-Pointed to the 'root' of my applications to the /users/index page so that the DB is hit for everytime someone opens the homepage of the application.
+Pointed the 'root' of my application to the /users/index page so that the DB is hit everytime someone opens the homepage of the application.
 I will also use "ab" (apache benchmark) as my testing tool, I also tried this with JMeter and there was not much difference.
 My command is -

     ab -n 100 -c 10 http://localhost:8080/

-This means my apps homepage will be hit by 100 requests with 10 concurrent requests at a time, decent enough for performance testing a small app.
+This means my app's homepage will be hit by 100 requests with 10 concurrent requests at a time, decent enough for performance testing a small app.

 Now lets start the experiment.
 We will run the experiment on the server in 2 modes, one by not allowing concurrency and the other by allowing concurrency.
 See tenderlove's awesome post to understand this more - [http://tenderlovemaking.com/2012/06/18/removing-config-threadsafe.html](http://tenderlovemaking.com/2012/06/18/removing-config-threadsafe.html).
 This is done by commenting / uncommenting this line in production.rb -